Skip to content

 3. Hôtel Malte — Opéra (2nd arr.)

-The 2nd arrondissement is one of Paris's most underrated neighbourhoods — genuinely central (3 min walk to the Louvre area, 10 min walk to the Seine) but without the tourist markup of the 1st.
-Hôtel Malte is a well-maintained 3-star property with unusually large rooms for Paris standards.
+The 2nd arrondissement is one of Paris's most underrated neighbourhoods: genuinely central — three minutes' walk to the Louvre area, ten minutes to the Seine — without the tourist markup of the 1st.
+Hôtel Malte is a well-maintained 3-star property with unusually large rooms for Paris: 18–22m² on average, rare at this price point.
+The breakfast, included in most rates, is better than almost any comparable hotel at this level — croissants, cheese, cold cuts, and proper coffee.
+The surrounding area gets busy on Opera Garnier performance nights, so check the event schedule if you're an early sleeper.

 4. Hôtel Le Marais — Bastille (4th arr.)